moazmaksod/LabWise/docs/LabWise_roadmap.md

 Sprint Goal

-To refactor the entire application to support internationalization (i18n) and implement a full Right-to-Left (RTL) transformation to prepare LabFlow for global markets.
+To refactor the entire application to support internationalization (i18n) and implement a full Right-to-Left (RTL) transformation to prepare LabWise for global markets.

 Development Tasks